 There are different ways students can choose the topic for their animal report.
 They can:

-- choose their own animal from a list OR
+- choose their own animal from a list,

 - be assigned an animal by the teacher.

-A fun idea for choosing animals is to print the names of different animals on individual slips of paper and let students choose the animal they will be researching.
+A fun idea for choosing animals is to print the names of different animals on individual slips of paper, fold the names of the animals, put them in a bowl, and let each pick a slip of paper.
+Students open their papers to reveal the animal they will be researching.
+Be sure to grab the Animal Topics freebie in the Freebie Library!

 Step Two: Research the Animal